tokenika/eosfactory/docs/tokenika_blogs/pypi_repository.md

 Requirement already satisfied: termcolor in /usr/local/lib/python3.7/site-packages (from eosfactory-tokenika==2.0.0) (1.1.0)
 Installing collected packages: eosfactory-tokenika Found existing installation: eosfactory-tokenika 2.0.0
-    Can't uninstall 'eosfactory-tokenika'.
+    Can not uninstall 'eosfactory-tokenika'.
 No files were found to uninstall.
   Running setup.py develop for eosfactory-tokenika Successfully installed eosfactory-tokenika
 ```